Games Workshop

 The project wasn’t without its challenges, but those challenges were what made the process so rewarding.
 The client was clear in their expectations, but flexible enough to allow us to find solutions—like printing the extra decals—when necessary.
 This kind of collaboration always makes for a smoother experience, and the result was an army that reflected the client’s vision, as well as the established lore of the Wolfspear chapter.

 In the end, the client was pleased with the result, especially the attention to detail we had given to ensure the decals matched the official design.
-For us, it was a reminder of how important it is to adapt and find solutions when working on armies that have specific, lore-based designs like the Wolfspear.
+For us at PaintedFigs Miniature Painting Service, it was a reminder of how important it is to adapt and find solutions when working on armies that have specific, lore-based designs like the Wolfspear.

 Whether it’s a project based on classic Space Marines, a newer successor chapter like the Wolfspear, or even a completely custom faction, we’re always happy to work with clients to bring their armies to life.
 This Wolfspear commission was a great example of how even the most detailed and specific requests can be met with the right tools, patience, and a bit of creativity.
 It’s commissions like this that remind us why we love what we do.